There are as many types of portable careers as there are expats and anywhereists looking to earn a living overseas.

 When you build a site with WordPress, your site and the tools that made it belong to you.
 You can take it anywhere.
 If you’re not happy with your hosting service, you can move with relative ease.

 That’s not true with the proprietary builders.
-If you build a site on Squarespace and you want to move it to a different platform, you pretty much have to rebuild it.
-Same with Wix, etc.
+If you build a site on Wix, for example, and you want to move it to a different platform, you have to rebuild it.

 It becomes a huge pain in the rear.